kenlies/push_swap-42-/README.md

 My implementation passed this project with full scores, although, noted by my peers, it isn't very portable.
 It is just optimized very well to this particular task of number sorting.

+Bonus included a checker program for checking if the numbers are actually sorted after reading the instructions printed by push_swap from the standard output.

 Some scores using a tester found online:

 <img width="546" alt="Screen Shot 2023-05-13 at 8 14 38 PM" src="https://github.com/kenlies/push_swap-42-/assets/97135325/feb6a379-3553-4667-b211-6f2b0050d1cc">